wikitops/ansible_kibana/README.md

 #### Kubernetes Deployment

-To deploy the Kibana client on Docker, you have to configure the variable *kibana_on_kubernetes* to *true* in the file kibana.yml before running the playbook :
+To deploy the Kibana client on Kubernetes, you have to configure the variable *kibana_on_kubernetes* to *true* in the file kibana.yml before running the playbook :

 ```yaml
 [...]